If you're about to interview at Amazon you should already know the 14 Leadership Principles.

 All of these questions that I listed need to be answered with a story about a time in your past work experience.

-Even if you get asked "How do you wow your customers?" — which seems like it wants a general answer like "I work really hard" or something like that — they are actually asking for a story about something specific.
+Even if you get asked "How do you wow your customers?" — which seems like it wants a general answer like "I work really hard" — they are actually asking for a story about something specific.
 You should answer this question with something like, "I try to go above and beyond to serve my customers [general statement].
-For example, once last year I had to...[a specific story]"
+For example, once last year I had to...[a specific story that proves the general statement]"

 Use the STAR technique to structure your stories